 This course covers the use of object-oriented programming languages, such as Java, in the creation of programs, applets, and interactive Web sites.
+Credits: 3 Prerequisites: CS105 - Introduction to Computer Science

 CS409 - Security Architecture & Design

 This course examines concepts, principles, and standards for designing and implementing secure applications, operating systems, and systems.
 It will cover international security measurement standards and their meaning for different types of platforms.